 Vascular plants outside their natural home range – assessment of consequences for biodiversity

-The VKM Panel on Alien Organisms and Trade in Endangered Species (CITES) is responsible for the assessment, scheduled for publication in February 2021.
+The VKM Panel on Alien Organisms and Trade in Endangered Species (CITES) is responsible for the assessment.